bbauer15/CS460/index.md

 I am getting a BS in Mathematics and Computer Science at WOU.
 I love solving puzzles and also finding methods to solve puzzles.
 This brought me into mathematics and eventually CS as well.
 When I found this dual-major, I was set on Western and it was well worth it.

-Most of my projects I've connected to the other subject and it has resulted it some really cool things.
+I try my best to interconnect my two majors which has resulted in unique projects.
 For example when I took graph theory I wrote the graph structure and the several algorithms we used in class into a gui interface; that way I could use actual experimental data instead of hypotheical.

 In order to graduate Western a senior project course must be taken.
 It is required and highly recommended to create a portfilo of all the work done for future reference.
 I decided to make mine a sort of tutorial so whenever I need to write a webpage I can come here to get started.
 I am also going to organize the resources I use as well.